Reservations should be made as far in advance as possible so that we can meet your specific trip needs.

 We recommend that you plan on arrival in Bozeman no later than early afternoon on the day prior to your trip departure date.
 An early arrival allows you time to pick up any last minute necessities as well as a little time to rest up from your journey to Montana.

 Medicine Lake Outfitters is headquartered along the Gallatin River fourteen miles west of Bozeman.
 As we have limited guest facilities, our clients generally make arrangements for their pre-trip and post-trip accommodations in town.

 We give our highest recommendation to the Best Western GranTree Inn.
 They have complimentary shuttles to and from the airport.
-While you are on your trip the Inn will allow you to store your vehicle, travel clothes, etc. at no extra charge.
+While you are on your trip the Inn will allow you to store a vehicle, travel clothes, etc. at no extra charge.
 Their rates are reasonable (ask for the outfitter rate) and the GranTree’s service is the best.